Shivam0106-RJ/Expense_Tracker/README.md

 # Expense_Tracker
 A simple expense tracker app for tracking your expenses.
 Built using Python and tkinter for GUI.<br>
-Author - Shivam Joshi
+Author - Shivam Joshi SY CSE(AIML)
-Hello